 Real estate investment is a great side hustle.
 Owning vacation property is the ideal way to ease into real estate investing.
-You can immediately start bringing in additional cash flow, while keeping your day job.
+You can immediately start bringing in additional cash flow while keeping your day job.
 The reality is, it's never been easier to be a remote landlord if the situation is right.
-Really the only thing standing in the way of you owning a successful vacation rental is finding the right property.
+The only thing standing in the way of you owning a successful vacation rental is finding the right property.

 Vacation rentals: the elevator pitch